shravan-kuchkula/udacity-data-eng-proj-1/etl-aws-emr-data-lake-python/README.md

 > Note: Since the master node does not have some python libraries, you may have to **sudo pip install python-library**.

+## How to run this project locally?
+As the size of the data located on S3 is quite large, I have also provided an option to run this project locally.
+That is, instead of retrieving the data from S3, you can retrieve the data from `data` directory, then process it on the EMR cluster and store the result back locally to `spark-warehouse`.
+This is especially useful to iteratively develop your processing logic, without waiting for a long time to load data from S3.

+To do so, run the etl-local.py